githubteacher/friendly-octo-pancake/places/kellyrwds-benicia.md

 ### Places to Go
 *Old Capital Building*
 ### Fun Facts
-*Benicia was once the state capital for CA*
+*Benicia was once the state capital*